Edmund P. Joyce Center

 ADA Information: http://www.und.com/tickets/ada-accessibility.html

-Notre Dame's Joyce Center, in its 42nd year of service to the University, serves as a multipurpose sports complex, a theatre and concert hall, a convention center and an office building.
-Beneath one of the $8.6-million structure's two white domes is the south arena, home to the men's and women's basketball teams and the Irish volleyball team.
+Notre Dame's Joyce Center, in its 46th year of service to the University, serves as a multipurpose sports complex, a theatre and concert hall, a convention center and an office building.
+Beneath the southernmost dome lies the Purcell Pavilion, home to the men's and women's basketball and volleyball teams.
+Beneath the north dome is the volleyball practice facility, the Castellan Family Fencing Center, and the newly-created Fighting Irish Digital Media offices.
+Both domes also host other events throughout the academic year.

-The building was renamed in 1987 to honor Rev. Edmund P. Joyce, C.S.C., Notre Dame's executive vice president from 1952 until his retirement in 1987.
-Formerly known as the ACC, the structure is now referred to as the Joyce Center.
+Originally known as the Athletics and Convocation Center, the building was renamed in 1987 to honor Rev. Edmund P. Joyce, C.S.C., Notre Dame's executive vice president from 1952 until his retirement in 1987.

-Designed by Ellerbe Architects of St. Paul, Minn., the Joyce Center was conceived at the outset as a combination athletic-civic center, and $1.8 million alone was contributed by persons in the Michiana area.
-The Center's distinctive domes, covered with a white vinyl roofing material stretched over steel ribbing, rise just east of Notre Dame's football stadium.
-The building is both wider and longer than the famous stadium and wider and longer than the famous stadium and encloses more area than Houston's Astrodome.
-In all, the structure covers 10 acres of ground.
-The south arena's design makes it capable of doubling as a basketball court and an 11,000-seat auditorium.
-Including bleacher seats, the arena holds 11,418 for basketball games.
+Designed by Ellerbe Architects of St. Paul, Minn., the Joyce Center - commonly referred to as the JACC - was conceived at the outset as a combination athletic-civic center.
+The Center's two distinctive domes, covered with a white vinyl roofing material stretched over steel ribbing, rise just east of Notre Dame Stadium.
+The JACC is both wider and longer than the famous stadium, and encloses more area than Houston's Astrodome.
+The structure covers 10 acres of ground in total.

-The north arena is the home of Irish ice hockey and is also a multipurpose sports center.
-Virtually every sport at Notre Dame - varsity, club or intramural - can play or practice in either the fieldhouse, the arena, the five auxiliary gymnasiums or the several work areas provided throughout the spacious building.
+Nowadays, virtually every sport at Notre Dame - be they varsity squad, club team or intramural - can play or practice in either arena, the five auxiliary gymnasiums or the several workout areas provided within the spacious building.

 In 1985, the Rolfs Aquatic Center opened on the east side of the Joyce Center.
-The 4.5-million dollar facility houses a 50-meter Olympic-size pool (25 yards in width) and spectator seating for 400.
+The 4.5-million dollar facility houses a 50-meter Olympic-size pool, 25 yards in width, and features spectator seating for 400.

-Upgrades in the Joyce Center over the years have benefitted all varsity programs that call the JACC home.
-In 1999, a new Sport Court volleyball-only playing surface debuted in the Joyce Center, completing the facility's evolution into one of the top volleyball venues in the country.
-In 2005, both the men's and women's basketball programs moved into newly-constructed offices located adjacent to Gates 1-2.
-The women's basketball office holds special significance, as part of the floor in its main reception area consists of the exact same court upon which Notre Dame won the 2001 NCAA championship at the Savvis Center in St. Louis.
+In 2005, both the men's and women's basketball programs moved into a new set of offices located by Gates 1 (women's) and 2 (men's).
+The women’s basketball office holds special significance, as part of the floor in its main reception area consists of the exact same court upon which Notre Dame won the 2001 NCAA Championship at the Savvis Center in St. Louis.